Dick Vitale: Broadcasting

 In 1999, Vitale was featured in a series of thirty-second promo shorts for "Hoops Malone".
 The shorts, which aired in heavy rotation on ESPN, were presented as a sitcom featuring Vitale, George Gervin and others, including a puppet called "O'Hoolix".
 ESPN promoted "Hoops" with banners and other marketing premiums, with the idea of generating buzz about the show, but no actual episodes were ever produced.
 Though this led to an offer for Vitale to do an actual sitcom, he turned down the opportunity.

 In December 2002, Vitale called a St. Vincent – St. Mary's–Oak Hill Academy prep game, featuring then high school phenom LeBron James.
 He announced the game with Dan Shulman and NBA great Bill Walton.

 By the 2004–05 season, Vitale was doing approximately 40 games a year.

-Vitale is signed with ESPN through the 2022–23 college basketball season.
+Vitale is signed with ESPN through the 2023–24 college basketball season.

 In February 2015, ESPN removed Vitale from covering Duke-UNC basketball.
 He had covered every Duke-UNC game televised by ESPN since 1979.

 Vitale is a voter on the AP Top 25 men's basketball polls, the annual Naismith Award and the John Wooden Award.

-Vitale called his first NBA game on television since the 1984 NBA playoffs, along with Dan Shulman, on January 7, 2009 when the Miami Heat played the Denver Nuggets as ESPN swapped its NBA and NCAA crews.
+Vitale called his first NBA game on television since the 1984 NBA playoffs, along with Dan Shulman, on January 7, 2009, when the Miami Heat played the Denver Nuggets as ESPN swapped its NBA and NCAA crews.
 During ESPN's first incarnation covering the NBA, he regularly covered games.

+In January 2022, Vitale announced that he would take the remainder of the season off to rest his voice before undergoing planned vocal surgery and would not commentate any more college basketball games that season.
+He returned to broadcasting in November to provide coverage for the 2022 Champions Classic game between Kentucky and Michigan State.

+On May 5, 2025, ESPN announced they had signed Vitale to a two-year contract extension through the 2027-28 season.